 Before getting into product types, there are some things you should know about each type of hunting dog.
-There are hounds, dachshunds, terriers, gun dogs, and cur type dogs.
-Hounds, divided into sighthounds and scent hounds, use their senses of eyesight and smell respectively to locate prey.
+There are hounds, dachshunds, terriers, gun dogs, and cur-type dogs.
+Hounds, divided into sighthounds and scent hounds, use their senses of eyesight and smell respective to locate prey.
 A Lurcher, which is a type of hound, is a cross between a sighthound and a working or pastoral dog.
 Lurchers fall into this category as well.

 Gun dogs, including pointers, retrievers, and water dogs, are used by small game hunters.
-These dogs are trained to react at the sound of a shotgun.
+These dogs are trained to react to the sound of a shotgun.
 Pointers locate and indicate the direction of the quarry.
-Retrievers go get the shot animal and water dogs are used mainly for the retrieval of water fowl.
+Retrievers go get the shot animal and water dogs are used mainly for the retrieval of waterfowl.
 Water dogs are a subclass of retrieval dogs.